-Within this course, students are permitted to use AI tools exclusively for information gathering and preliminary research purposes.
+Within this course, students are permitted to use AI tools exclusively for information gathering preliminary research purposes, and grammar/spelling checks.
 These tools are intended to enhance the learning experience by providing access to diverse information sources.
 However, it is essential that students critically evaluate the obtained information, exercise independent thinking, and engage in original research to synthesize and develop their own ideas, arguments, and perspectives.
 The use of AI tools can serve as a starting point for exploring a topic, with students expected to uphold academic integrity by appropriately attributing all sources of information and avoiding plagiarism.
 Essays, written assignments and/or lab reports should reflect the student's own thoughts and independent written work.
 Students should also generate their own figures (e.g., graphs, diagrams) rather than using AI generated ones.
 By adhering to these guidelines, students contribute to a responsible and effective learning environment that promotes critical thinking, independent inquiry and allow them to produce original written contributions.
 The same principles also apply to the use of translation software to support the writing the essays and other written assessments.

 Students who choose to use AI for this course should use it as a research tool in the process of completing assignments and/or the final project.
-If a student chooses to use AI, they must turn in a written statement along with the given assignment/final project that clearly explains how the student used AI in their work; failure to do so will result in a severe grade penalty of at least one letter grade.
+For each assignment, students must turn in a written statement along with the given assignment/final project that clearly explains how the student used AI in their work (if AI was not used, this should be stated); failure to do so may result in a severe grade penalty of at least one letter grade.